worldofgeese/fleek-nix-darwin/README.md

 `error: NAR hash mismatch in input 'https://github.com/nix-community/home-manager/archive/master.tar.gz?narHash=sha256-...'`

   Update your flake:
-  `nix flake update ~/.config/fleek`
+  `nix flake update --flake ~/.config/home-manager`

 - *Activation package error*:
-  `error: flake 'git+file:///home/user/.config/fleek' does not provide attribute 'packages.x86_64-linux.homeConfigurations."user".activationPackage'...`
+  `error: flake 'git+file:///home/user/.config/home-manager' does not provide attribute 'packages.x86_64-linux.homeConfigurations."user".activationPackage'...`

   This typically happens when using the default configuration without replacing the username and hostname.
-Edit your `~/.config/fleek/flake.nix` to include your username in the `homeConfigurations` section.
+Edit your `~/.config/home-manager/flake.nix` to include your username in the `homeConfigurations` section.

 - *Starship error*: If you see
   `bash: /home/USERNAME/.nix-profile/bin/starship: No such file or directory`